The benefits of accessing health information online

 - Moodzone – Advice, tools and audio guides to improve your mental and emotional wellbeing.
 This section is also useful if you know someone who may be struggling with their mental health and needs support dealing with stress, anxiety and/or depression.

 There is also a section about children's health: www.nhs.uk/change4life

 This area features fun ideas to help kids stay healthy, including information about nutrition, healthy recipes, a guide to your child’s weight and activities to improve children’s fitness and wellbeing.

 You can find a summary of all the services offered by the NHS by going to www.nhs.uk/using-the-nhs/nhs-services/

 You can also use the search function to find specific services near you by visiting www.nhs.uk/service-search

 For example, let’s say you’ve just moved to a new area and you want to find a GP.
-Write the name of the service you’re looking for in the ‘find’ box, which will be ‘GP’ in this case.
-Then put your post code in the ‘location’ box.
+Click on GP then put your post code in the ‘location’ box.